mrsimoes/hlnsync/README.md

 Finally, to check the target is in-sync by recursively comparing it to source, run `lnsync cmp /home/you/Photos /mnt/disk/Photos`.

 To find duplicate files on the Photos directory, run `lnsync fdupes /home/you/Photos`.
-Use `-H` to count different hardlinks to the same file as duplicates.
 Use `-z` to compare by size only.
+Use `-H` to count different hardlinks to the same file as distinct files.
+If this option is not given, for each multiple-linked with other duplicates, a path is arbitrarily picked and printed.

 To find all files in Photos which are not in the backup (under any name), run `lnsync onfirstonly /home/you/Photos /mnt/disk/Photos`.